ESP Biography

 Brief Biographical Sketch:

-I'm a junior from Burlington, VT, majoring in linguistics, which I absolutely LOVE to talk about with anyone who will listen.
+I just finished my undergrad degree at Stanford with a double major in linguistics and German studies!
+Now, I'm so lucky to be continuing my studies here as a grad student in linguistics, which I absolutely LOVE to talk about with anyone who will listen.
 Because of this, I'm super excited to teach at Splash and share the world of linguistics with some new people!
 I also love to bake (but I'm not sure if that's because I actually like cooking or just because I'm addicted to eating desserts), paint, and climb trees.
+Please ask me about anything related to ANY word or ANY language (real or fictional!).
+I'd love to talk to you!

 Past Classes